 - Preheat oven to 350F.

 - Rub butter or coconut oil on inside of 2 (6-inch) cake round pans.

 - Dust with cocoa powder, shake out the excess and set aside.

 - Mix the milk and ACV in the measuring cup, and let set for a few minutes to activate.

 - Use a hand mixer or spoon to whip up room temperature aquafaba until foamy, just under a minute.

 Make the Cake

-- Divide batter evenly between your 3 cake pans (for triple layers) or 2 cake pans for double layer cake.
+- Divide batter evenly between your cake pans.